nurcwb/popular_movies_pt1/README.md

 - Volley: In order to make an easy service call and service error handler;
 - EventBus: In order to make the communication between the app layers

-To run this project, you will need to set your api key into your gradle.properties file (this tutorial may help you with this,
+To run this project, you will need to set your api key into your gradle.properties file